 - Renaissance Literature: Gwynn Dujardin, Elizabeth Hanson, Margaret Pappano, Scott-Morgan Straker, Marta Straznicky

-- Restoration & 18-Century Literature: Chris Fanning, F.P.
-Lock, John Pierce, Leslie Ritchie
+- Restoration & 18-Century Literature: Chris Fanning, Robert Morrison, John Pierce, Leslie Ritchie

 - Romantic Literature: Mark Jones, Shelley King, Robert Morrison, John Pierce, Leslie Ritchie, Tracy Ware

-- Victorian Literature: Maggie Berg, Chris Bongie, Shelley King
+- Victorian Literature: Maggie Berg, Chris Bongie, S.Brooke Cameron, Shelley King

-- Modernist Literature: Gabrielle McIntire, Patricia Rae, Glenn Willmott
+- Modernist Literature: S.Brooke Cameron, Gabrielle McIntire, Patricia Rae, Glenn Willmott

-- American Literature: Mark Jones, Gabrielle McIntire, Laura Murray, Patricia Rae, Molly Wallace
+- American Literature: S.Brooke Cameron, Petra Fachinger, Mark Jones, Gabrielle McIntire, Laura Murray, Patricia Rae, Yaël Schlick, Molly Wallace

-- Canadian Literature: Petra Fachinger, Sam McKegney, Leslie Ritchie, Craig Walker, Tracy Ware, Glenn Willmott
+- Canadian Literature: Petra Fachinger, Sam McKegney, Leslie Ritchie, Amand Garnet Ruffo, Craig Walker, Tracy Ware, Glenn Willmott

-- Literary Theory: Mark Jones, Gabrielle McIntire, Margaret Pappano, Asha Varadharajan, Glenn Willmott
+- Literary Theory: Mark Jones, Gabrielle McIntire, Margaret Pappano, Jane Tolmie, Asha Varadharajan, Glenn Willmott

 Basic Funding Package (teaching assistantship, internal fellowships, bursaries and supervisor support).

 We encourage all students to apply for conference travel award supplements.
 As part of our professionalization seminar, all graduate students are coached in grant-writing techniques, and apply for external funding from agencies such as SSHRC and OGS.
-Entering graduate students who win federal government tri-council awards are automatically provided a $5,000 (Masters) or $7,500 (PhD) top-up award by Queen’s.
+Entering graduate students who win federal government tri-council awards are automatically provided a $5,000 (Masters) or $7,500 (PhD - will be increased to $10,000 for the 2016/17 academic year) top-up award by Queen’s.

-- Bachelor of Arts (Honours) degree with minimum upper second-class standing.
+- Honours Bachelor of Arts degree with minimum average of B+ (3.3/4.3 GPA)

 - Statement of Intent